Majed-Alhajj/Robot-base-design/README.md

 On the backside of the base, there is 20mm hole for attaching a power switch later on, as well as a 5mm hole for attaching an LED.

+Note: I had uploaded the STL file into a rar file cause the github doesn't accept files over than 25Mb